joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_incarnation/of_those_things_which_are_applicable_to_christ_in_his_being_and_becoming/prologue.md

 (10) Whether this is true: "Christ as man is a creature"?
 (11) Whether this is true: "Christ as man is God"?
 (12) Whether this is true: "Christ as man is a hypostasis or person"?

-* Whether This Is True: "God Is Man"?
-* Whether This Is True: "Man Is God"?
-* Whether Christ Can Be Called A Lordly Man?
-* Whether What Belongs To The Human Nature Can Be Predicated Of God?
-* Whether What Belongs To The Human Nature Can Be Predicated Of The Divine Nature?
-* Whether This Is True: "God Was Made Man"?
-* Whether This Is True: "Man Was Made God"?
-* Whether This Is True: "Christ Is A Creature"?
-* Whether This Man, I.e. Christ, Began To Be?
-* Whether This Is True: "Christ As Man Is A Creature"?
-* Whether This Is True: "Christ As Man Is God"?
-* Whether This Is True: "Christ As Man Is A Hypostasis Or Person"?